 We usually wait until the second half of the Autumn term before inviting volunteer helpers to support in the classroom.
 This gives time for the children to settle into the routines of school and build relationships with staff and peers.
-Please speak with your child's class teacher if are interested in helping in the classroom at any point.
+However, this year we may not be able to have volunteers in the classroom due to the Covid-19 pandemic.
+We will be led by Government advice on this matter.